programminghistorian/jekyll/lessons/cleaning-data-with-openrefine.md

 [Download OpenRefine][] and follow the installation instructions.
-OpenRefine works on all platforms: Windows, Mac, and Linux. *OpenRefine* will open in your browser, but it is important to realise that the application is run locally and that your data won’t be stored online.
+OpenRefine works on all platforms: Windows, Mac, and Linux. *OpenRefine* will open in your browser, but it is important to realise that the application is run locally and that your data won't be stored online.
 The data files are available on our [FreeYourMetadata website][], which will be used throughout this tutorial.
 Please download the *phm-collection.tsv* file before continuing (also archived on the